wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.2 =
+* Minor readme.txt updates.
+* Added option to disable editor mode bar.
+* Added brief description to the plugin in the user option panel.

 = 2.1 =
 * Minor bug fix, if a user for the first time went to their user preferences before editing a post the defaults would not be set.